Ultimate Guide to Garden Shed Security

 - Using a sensor or PIR (Passive Infra-Red) alarm, the latter being a little smarter by only detecting movements that can only be the movements of humans rather than detecting the small movements of animals.

 - Alarm type: The basic is a siren alarm that bellows a loud noise when triggered in hope the burglar runs away.
 Another option is to set up a remote signal to your phone that quietly indicates someone entering your shed so you can alert the police.

 - Power supply: It is more secure to hook your alarm up to the main supply as a battery powered system can run out of power when you need it most or you need to be on top of making sure the alarm is charged.

 Garden Shed Window Security

-Shed windows are susceptible to break-ins as they are often a weak point of the shed, this doesn’t have to be the case though as there are a few ways you can secure your shed window:
+Shed windows are susceptible to break-ins as they are often the weakest point of the shed, this doesn’t have to be the case though as there are a few ways you can secure your shed window: